𝐒𝐡𝐨𝐫𝐭 𝐁𝐢𝐨𝐠𝐫𝐚𝐩𝐡𝐲 𝐨𝐟 𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝

 Three days later, the Prophet entered Madīnah.
 Men, women, children, the entire populace came out on the streets and jubilantly welcomed him.
 Never was there a day of greater rejoicing and happiness.
 ‘The Prophet has come!
 The Prophet has come!’ sang the little children.

 The first thing the Prophet did after arriving in Madīnah was to weld the Muhājirs or Emigrants and the hosts, called the Ansār or Helpers into one brotherhood.
-Still today this brotherhood remains the hallmark of the Muslims.
+Still today this brotherhood remains the hallmark of Muslims.
 One person from the Emigrants was made the brother of one from among the Helpers – creating a bond stronger than blood.
 The Helpers offered to share equally all that they possessed with their new brothers.

 So, the Muslims were forged into a close-knit community of faith and brotherhood, and the structure of their society was being built.
 The first structure was also raised.
 This was the Masjid, the building dedicated to the worship of One God – called Masjid al-Nabi, the Prophet’s Masjid.
-Since then the Masjid has also remained the hallmark of the Muslims’ collective and social life, the convenient space for the integration of the religious and political dimension of Islām, a source of identification, a witness to Muslim existence.
+Since then the Masjid has also remained the hallmark of the Muslims’ collective and social life, the convenient space for the integration of the religious and political dimension of Islām, a source of identification, and a witness to Muslim existence.

 At the same time, steps were taken and required institutions built to integrate the entire social life around the centre and pivot of the worship of One God.
-For this purpose, five daily prayers in congregation were established.
+For this purpose, five daily prayers in the congregation were established.
 Ramadhān, fasting every day from dawn to sunset for an entire month, was also prescribed.
 Similarly, to establish ‘giving’ as the way of life, Zakāh, a percentage of one’s wealth to be given in the way of God, was made obligatory.

 𝐓𝐡𝐞 𝐉𝐞𝐰𝐬 𝐚𝐧𝐝 𝐇𝐲𝐩𝐨𝐜𝐫𝐢𝐭𝐞𝐬